sfc-gh-wilin/de-locid-na/na_app_pkg/README.md

 - Snowflake account (Business Critical edition recommended for SECRET object support)
 - A valid LocID license key
 - ACCOUNTADMIN role (required to approve permissions during installation)
-- A warehouse the app can use to run enrichment jobs

 ---